Challenges in marketing the ocarina

 The name 'ocarina' is ambiguous

-The term 'ocarina' is often used as a catch all for any instrument based on a hollow chamber.
+The term 'ocarina' is often used as a catch-all for any instrument based on a hollow chamber.
 It can refer to things made purely as novelty items, to serious musical instruments, or to other things that straddle the line.

 People also tend to develop fixed connections between names and what they represent.
-Given that 'ocarina' is a catch all, there is a tendency that all people in a given culture will bucket all ocarinas based on whatever is the most well known.
+Given that 'ocarina' is a catch-all, there is a tendency that all people in a given culture will bucket all ocarinas based on whatever is the most well-known.
 If most people are exposed to the 'ocarina' as a novelty item, they won't look any deeper.

-I would also recommend anyone innovating on this instrument to be more creative with naming choices, and am grateful that the xun and hucca (pronounced 'shoon' and 'wakka') have unique names.
+At this point, the only practical answer is educating the general public about the types of ocarinas that exist.
+I would also recommend anyone innovating on this instrument to be more creative with naming choices, and I am grateful that the xun and hucca (pronounced 'shoon' and 'wakka') have unique names.

 Ocarinas look simpler than they are